-4. Only 20% of those who seek treatment for specific phobias recover completely.
+4. Only 20% of those who seek treatment for specific phobias recover entirely.

-5. Statistics on fears reveal that almost 17% of people who develop a social phobia also develop depression.
+5. Statistics on fears reveal that almost 17% of people who develop social phobia also develop depression.

 This is because many of those who suffer from some kind of social phobia treat it with illegal drugs (17%) and alcohol (19%) instead of seeking professional help.
-Even though medication is necessary for most people to get better, illegal drugs and alcohol do not solve the problem.
+Even though medication is necessary for most people to get better, illegal drugs and alcohol do not solve it.

 Phobia Statistics in America

 6. Almost 30% of Democrats are afraid of critters and snakes, while only around 20% of Republicans are.

 (The Washington Post)

 The statistics for the two opposing parties have the same pattern for other fears, too.
 Democrats are more afraid of blood and needles (21% vs. 14%), strangers (around 14% vs. around 8%), and even ghosts (around 8% vs. around 6%).

 7. The fear of public speaking statistics reveal that 26% of Americans suffer from this phobia.